azfar672/notes/qa.md

 planning, manual testing.
 The other will specialize in automated testing.

-Here are several questions that I'd like you to respond to to help me select my team members:
+Here are several questions that I'd like you to respond to to help me select my team members.
+Please answer in as much detail as possible, as this will be my main criterion for selecting the members:

 Problem: